Controllers

 }

-When accessing /blog/create?blog[title]=hello&blog[content]=world, we will get the following result:
+When we access /blog/create?blog[title]=hello&blog[content]=world, we will get the following result:

 {